SerenaLangiano/Portfolio-Projects/Ecommerce-Analysis/Readme.md

 ### Ecommerce Analysis with MySql
 **Code:** [`Ecommerce project MySQL queries.sql`](https://github.com/SerenaLangiano/Portfolio-Projects/blob/main/Ecommerce-Analysis/Ecommerce%20project%20MySQL%20queries.sql)

-**Goal:** To analyse an eCommerce dataset to gain insights into the data.
+**Goal:** To analyse an eCommerce dataset to gain insights on the data.

-**Description:** The project focused on analyzing a dataset of an eCommerce to gain insights such as revenue analysis, customer behaviour, product analysis and more.
-The dataset is store in two different database:
+**Description:** The project focuses on the analysis of an eCommerce dataset to gain insights on revenues, customer behaviour, products and more.
+The data is stored in two different databases:
 - "ecommerce" which contains two tables:
 	- Customer table: it contains information on the customers
 	  ![Alt text](https://github.com/SerenaLangiano/Portfolio-Projects/blob/5f59f0f21546bc755187c409ff9a8932cc669a1f/Ecommerce-Analysis/Pictures/Customers_table.png)